-The second instalment of Dirty John is called “Red Flags and Parades”, and if that is any indication, if we can spot the red flags miles away, why can’t the characters to begin with?
+The second installment of Dirty John is called “Red Flags and Parades,” and if that is any indication, if we can spot the red flags miles away, why can’t the characters begin with?
 Yes, it is based on a true story, but that doesn’t make the complaint any less true.
 They could have also called it just Red Herrings.

 The episode starts with Debbie (Connie Britton) and John (Eric Bana) coming home and inexplicably finding a homeless woman in their bedroom.
-She is wet from head to toe, long dark hair practically covering her face like she stepped out of the television from the movie The Ring, and begins speaking bits of gibberish until a sentence finally forms: “You’re so pretty”.
+She is wet from head to toe, with long dark hair practically covering her face like she stepped out of the television from the movie The Ring and began speaking bits of gibberish until a sentence finally forms: “You’re so pretty.”
 As she corners her in the closet, Debbie calls for John, who then grabs her by the neck, throws her on the bed, and tells Debbie to call 911.

-Meanwhile, Debbie’s adult daughters still don’t trust John, and are having a hard time accepting him as he intrudes in their privileged world.
-When John wasn’t there, their Mom would take them out wherever they wanted to go, buy them anything they fancied (so many purses, her oldest needs a safe to keep them, well, safe), and allowed to borrow the Maserati anytime they wish.
-In the pilot, John has been trying to convince their mother the kids are intruding on their lives, and need some much needed discipline.
+Meanwhile, Debbie’s adult daughters still don’t trust John and have difficulty accepting him as he intrudes into their privileged world.
+When John wasn’t there, their Mom would take them out wherever they wanted to go, buy them anything they fancied (so many purses, her oldest needs a safe to keep them, well, safe), and allowed them to borrow the Maserati anytime they wish.
+In the pilot, John tries to convince their mother that the kids are intruding on their lives and need some much-needed discipline.
 Things haven’t changed, so Veronica (Juno Temple) goes shopping for private investigators and comes across a no-nonsense one (Scrubs’ Judy Reyes, always a welcome addition) who wants to charge her $3,000 for her services.
-After planting a tracker on John’s car at the family’s Christmas Eve dinner, Veronica later then sells her most prized purse to a local store to help pay for the investigation.
+After planting a tracker on John’s car at the family’s Christmas Eve dinner, Veronica later sells her most prized purse to a local store to help pay for the investigation.

-If that wasn’t enough, Debbie finally starts to come around, and finds some of John’s behaviors odd, even frightening.
-He goes through her phone, and corners her about who was texting her, then blames his jealous ways in part on his family line being directly responsible for Murder Incorporated (apparently, that might make her feel better?).
-He appears to emotionally abuse Debbie’s favourite nephew (Kevin Zegers, of Air Bud film series fame) by claiming ignorance over family tragedies, and later violently ripping a letter from Debbie’s hand that was mailed from the department of corrections.
+Debbie finally comes around and finds some of John’s behaviors odd, even frightening, if that wasn’t enough.
+He goes through her phone, corners her about who was texting her, then blames his jealous ways in part on his family line being directly responsible for Murder Incorporated (apparently, that might make her feel better?).
+He appears to emotionally abuse Debbie’s favorite nephew (Kevin Zegers, of Air Bud film series fame) by claiming ignorance over family tragedies and later violently ripping a letter from Debbie’s hand that was mailed from the department of corrections.

-Dirty John is now settling into its Lifetime movie vibes, which is good news since it is asking Eric Bana to start to pick up the creepy behavior and abandon the charming act that plagued the pilot episode.
+Dirty John is now settling into its Lifetime movie vibes, which is good news.
+It asks Eric Bana to pick up the creepy behavior and abandon the charming act that plagued the pilot episode.
 The overtly over-the-top bratty daughters are more eye-roll-inducing than offering comic relief, which has me questioning if the writing is the issue or the actor’s portrayal in the show.
-The addition of veteran television actors like Smart, Agena, Reyes and Zegers are welcome, and help the show rise up to the level of Britton (where the first episode suffered with her performance being clearly head and shoulders above the rest of the cast).
+The addition of veteran television actors like Smart, Agena, Reyes, and Zegers are welcome and help the show rise to the level of Britton (where the first episode suffered from her performance being clearly head and shoulders above the rest of the cast).